h3rald/min/site/contents/get-started.md

 * There will be no support for dynamic libraries.
 * The **-m, \-\-module-path** and **-a, \-\-asset-path** options have no effect.
 * No environment configuration files ([.minrc](class:file), [.min_symbols](class:file)) are used.

+## Building a Docker image

+[Yanis Zafirópulos](https://github.com/drkameleon) contributed a Dockerfile that you can use to create your own Docker image for min based on Alpine Linux.

+To build the image locally, execute the following command from the repository root directory:

+> %terminal%
+> docker build \-t mindocker .

+To run it, execute:

+> %terminal%
+> docker run \-it mindocker

 ## Running the min Shell